Category Archives: Map

 Milton and Cheadle 1865 Map

-The Western Portion of British North America, showing the route followed by Lord Milton and Dr. Cheadle, from the Saskatchewan to British Columbia, 1863-4
+The Western Portion of British North America, showing the Route followed by Lord Milton and Dr. Cheadle, From the Saskatchewan to British Columbia, 1863-4

-The Western Portion of British North America, showing the route followed by Lord Milton and Dr. Cheadle, from the Saskatchewan to British Columbia, 1863-4
+The Western Portion of British North America, showing the Route followed by Lord Milton and Dr. Cheadle, From the Saskatchewan to British Columbia, 1863-4

 University of British Columbia Library